$154 Find Cheap Flights from Seattle to Alaska

 The average price of all round-trip flights from Seattle to Alaska clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Seattle to Alaska, look for departures on Sundays and avoid leaving on a Saturday, as it's usually the priciest day.
+If you are looking for a flight deal from Seattle to Alaska, look for departures on Fridays and avoid leaving on a Saturday, as it's usually the priciest day.
 When flying back from Alaska, Thursday is the cheapest day to fly and Sunday is the most expensive.

 How far in advance should I book a flight from Seattle to Alaska?